Servostar/dhbw-abb-typst-template/README.md

 Bibliography is formated with the IEEE style. <br>
 Appendecies make use of an abbreviation of APA style.

+Complies with ABB branding guidelines such as:
+- proper usage of the logo
+- respecting the logo safe area
+- brand colors (in syntax highlightning)

 ## Fonts

 Both fonts used in the document are licensed under the [Open Font License](https://openfontlicense.org/) and can be used for non-commercial as well as commercial purposes.
 They can be downloaded from google fonts: